-Having received the query results, the user usually wants to change the result set to find the information he/she needs.
-He wants to filter and sort data, but he doesn’t want to get back to the query builder to make changes to the query.
+Having received the result data, the user usually wants to transfigure it to find the information he/she needs.
+He wants to filter and sort data, but he doesn't want to get back to the query builder to make changes to the query.
 Sometimes it is needed to limit the number of records displayed at once.
 Active Query Builder Edition takes the last step on the way to bring data to the end-user by providing the special programming interface to perform such changes to the query.
 This interface allows to apply sorting, filtration and paging to result data by performing the necessary modifications to the original query programmatically.

 Automatic Joins Creation

 Active Query Builder automatically determines relationships between tables and creates appropriate joins for them.

 Active Query Builder allows to define different join types and various server-specific query options visually.